-Rotherglen is what school should be: a safe, secure, inclusive and esthetically beautiful learning environment which fosters excellence in education, character and leadership development for students from Casa (ages 4-6) to Grade 8.
+Rotherglen is what school should be: a safe, secure, inclusive and aesthetically beautiful learning environment which fosters excellence in education, character and leadership development for students from Casa (ages 4-6) to Grade 8.

 Rotherglen students are fully engaged in an enriched curriculum, including French and Music taught by specialist teachers as early as age 4.
 Differentiated teaching and learning experiences designed to capitalize on each students’ unique learning style are supported by well qualified (Montessori and/or OCT, and M.Ed.) teachers.
 High expectations for academic achievement, co-exist with opportunities to experience the arts, athletics and community service within a caring and supportive environment.
 21st Century skills are incorporated at all levels to enhance opportunities and provide for real-world applications.